AaltoSciComp/scicomp-docs/triton/apps/jupyter-gpu.rst

 .. warning::

-   Jupyter with GPUs are only available for certain projects which have funded the GPUs.
-More information below.
+   Jupyter with GPUs are mainly available for certain projects which have funded the GPUs.
+Others can attempt to use in a preemptible queue (the jobs are killed with no warning if a higher-priority user comes).

+   We are still tuning the parameters (run time, resources available, etc.) to balance usefulness vs resource wastage.
+There is no service guarantee.
+Let us know what is useful or not working.

 The normal OnDemand Jupyter does not include GPUs, because they are very expensive and Jupyter interactive work by its nature has lots of